Dedicated to Excellence in Vision Research and Training the Next Generation of Vision Scientists

 OU Vision is a consortium of researchers on the OUHSC campus dedicated to high quality research in vision and ophthalmology.
 Research laboratories of the faculty of OU Vision are located in the Departments of Ophthalmology, Microbiology / Immunology, Cell Biology, Biochemistry & Molecular Biology, Physiology, Pharmaceutical Sciences, and the Oklahoma Medical Research Foundation.

-The researchers of OU Vision are funded by the National Institutes of Health, National Eye Institute, Research to Prevent Blindness, American Diabetes Association, Foundation Fighting Blindness, Department of Defense, and other local funding agencies.
-We have been awarded NIH P30 CORE grants which fund equipment and personnel.
-Our researchers have a depth of knowledge and abilities in the fields of ocular immunology and infection, retinal biochemistry and cell biology, and therapeutics.
+The researchers of OU Vision are funded by the National Institutes of Health, National Eye Institute, Research to Prevent Blindness, American Diabetes Association, Foundation Fighting Blindness, Department of Defense, BrightFocus, the Oklahoma Center for the Advancement of Science and Technology, the Presbyterian Health Foundation, and other local funding agencies.
+OU Vision has been awarded NEI P20 COBRE grants which kickstarted the research programs of several junior faculty, as well as P30 CORE grants which fund vision research equipment and personnel to assist our researchers in their work.
+Our researchers have a depth of expertise and technical knowledge in the fields of ocular immunology and infection, biochemistry and cell biology, molecular genetics, and novel, cutting-edge ocular therapeutics.

 Please visit our Research Faculty pages to find out more about specific areas of research.